Tunnel closure to affect Joshua travel

 - Cardiff's history of big fight nights

-"Those travelling from London and Bristol to the boxing in Cardiff are strongly advised to plan their journey in advance," said Mark Hopwood, managing director of GWR who run the trains between London and south Wales.
+"Those travelling from London and Bristol to the boxing in Cardiff are strongly advised to plan their journey in advance," said Mark Hopwood, managing director of GWR.

 Network Rail has not only advised there will be fewer trains travelling to Cardiff from London on Saturday, but also warned fight fans there will be no trains back to London or Bristol after the event.